amirylm/lockfree/CONTRIBUTING.md

 - Include comments to explain complex logic or provide context.

+- Use `make test` to run all tests

+- Use `make bench` to run bechmarks

+- Use `make bench-load` to run load testing bechmarks

 - Add appropriate tests to ensure the correctness of your changes.

 ## Bug Reports and Feature Requests